South Korea · duration itinerary

 - Midday~60 minTosokchon Samgyetangrestaurant

-- Expect a wait, especially during peak lunch hours.
+- Expect a queue, especially during peak lunch hours.

-→ A short walk from Gyeongbokgung Palace. - Afternoon~90 minBukchon Hanok Villageneighborhood
+→ A short walk or taxi ride from Gyeongbokgung Palace. - Afternoon~90 minBukchon Hanok Villageneighborhood

-- Be mindful that people live here; keep noise levels down.
+- Be mindful of residents and keep noise levels down.

-- Wear comfortable shoes for the hilly terrain.
+- Wear comfortable shoes as the area is hilly.

 → Walkable from Tosokchon Samgyetang. - Evening~120 minInsadongshopping

-A vibrant district known for its traditional crafts, tea houses, and art galleries.
-It's a great place to find unique souvenirs, enjoy traditional Korean snacks, and soak in the cultural atmosphere.
+A vibrant district known for its traditional crafts, tea houses, art galleries, and souvenir shops.
+It's a great place to find unique Korean gifts and experience local culture.

 - Look for Ssamziegil, a unique shopping complex with artisan shops.

-→ A short bus or taxi ride from Bukchon Hanok Village.
+→ A short bus or subway ride from Bukchon Hanok Village.

 - Book tickets in advance, especially for special exhibitions.